geektao1024/deepseek101/data/md/managing-articles.md

 ---
-title: Managing Articles in GitBase Admin Panel
+title: Managing Articles in LemoBook Admin Panel
 description: >-
   This guide will walk you through the process of viewing, editing, and creating new articles using the admin panel.
 date: '2024-08-11T13:16:44.231Z'
 coverImage: /images/pictures/website.webp
 tags:
-  - 教程
+  - Tutorial
 lastModified: '2024-11-23T08:11:15.546Z'
 ---
-# Managing Articles in GitBase Admin Panel
+# Managing Articles in LemoBook Admin Panel

-GitBase provides a powerful and user-friendly interface for managing your website's articles.
+LemoBook provides a powerful and user-friendly interface for managing your website's articles.
 This guide will walk you through the process of viewing, editing, and creating new articles using the admin panel.

 ## Accessing the Article Management Section

-1. Log into the admin panel by navigating to `https://yourgitbasesite.com/admin` and entering your access password.
+1. Log into the admin panel by navigating to `https://yourlemobooksite.com/admin` and entering your access password.
 2. Once on the admin dashboard, locate and click on the "Manage Articles" or "Articles" option.

 ## Viewing Articles